merledu/common_peripheral_vips/verif/vips/spi/README.md

 For more details please [this](https://github.com/merledu/common_peripheral_vips/tree/main/verif/vips/spi/docs) document.

-# Features of a Timer verification IP
+# Features of a SPI verification IP

 The verification IP is build on Universal verification methodology (UVM) that contain `Constrained Random Testbenches`.